Smooth FM: Classic Rock

-smoothfm
+Smooth FM

-On 21 May 2012, the network relaunched as smoothfm in Sydney and Melbourne, with Michael Bublé as the face of the network.
+On 21 May 2012, the network relaunched as v in Sydney and Melbourne, with Michael Bublé as the face of the network.

-In February 2013, smoothfm extended broadcasting nationally on DAB+ to Brisbane, Perth and Adelaide.
+In February 2013, Smooth FM extended broadcasting nationally on DAB+ to Brisbane, Perth and Adelaide.

 In April 2018, it was announced that Sam Smith would replace Michael Bublé as the face of the network.

-In 2019, smoothfm launched two new digital only stations: Smooth Relax and Smooth Chill.
+In 2019, Smooth FM launched two new digital only stations: Smooth Relax and Smooth Chill.

-On 16 February 2020, smoothfm was relaunched as an adult contemporary station for their primary channels with a revised playlist shown as a result the network’s motto ‘your easy place to relax‘ becomes ‘your feel good station’, with Robbie Williams as the new face of the network.
+On 16 February 2020, Smooth FM was relaunched as an adult contemporary station for their primary channels with a revised playlist shown as a result the network's motto ‘your easy place to relax‘ becomes ‘your feel good station’, with Robbie Williams as the new face of the network.

-In September 2022, smoothfm extended live and local content in Brisbane, Adelaide and Perth.
+In September 2022, Smooth FM extended live and local content in Brisbane, Adelaide and Perth.
 Breakfast will be hosted by broadcasters, Kate Mac in Perth, Nick Michaels in Brisbane and Kelly Golding in Adelaide, providing local connection and content for listeners in these states.
-Smooth also Rebranded Smooth Chill with Smooth Vintage, Playing the Classic Hits of the 60’s and 70’s while Smooth 80’s Plays 80’s Music and Smooth Relax remains with a Soft Adult Contemporary Format.
+Smooth also Rebranded Smooth Chill with Smooth Vintage, Playing the Classic Hits of the 60's and 70's while Smooth 80's Plays 80's Music and Smooth Relax remains with a Soft Adult Contemporary Format.